• Skip to primary navigation

 There is an elephant camp called Elephant junction nearby if you wish to bath and ride an elephant, in the town they perform Kathekali dancing and martial arts at a small theatre.

 Double room with breakfast.
+2 nights

 Day 7